 A foundation is resident in Gibraltar unless persons who are resident in Gibraltar and their issue have been irrevocably excluded from receiving benefit from the foundation.
-A foundation resident in Gibraltar is subject to taxation in Gibraltar at a rate of 12.5% (increased from 10% with effect from 1 August 2021).
+A foundation resident in Gibraltar is subject to taxation in Gibraltar at a rate of 12.5%.